 Many of Matt’s clients come from personal recommendations, others from leads garnered from business contacts and forums.

-Matt emphasises that being a successful WPA Healthcare Partner involves hard work:
+Matt emphasises that being a successful Healthcare Practice Partner involves hard work:

 "The first three years were sometimes tough but after that, you can see just how the business model works.
 You get out all that you put in and more".